 For some of them, it was not that they were not interested, but that they are unable, whether by family, work, or physical constraint.

 So I found I couldn’t bring myself to travel like other adventure travellers do.
 Heading off to the polar ice caps, or motorbiking across continents, or whatever, and then coming back victorious.

 The stories and the sights, the lessons and all the world’s randomness?
 Buried in silence.

 I did take a trek that aimed to reach the base camp, yes.
 But I quickly realised that my real target was not the base camp.
 My interests were the things and people crossing my path all along the way up, and then all along the way down.
-My target was the people who stayed behind and the people who might come after.
+My aim was to share it with the people who stayed behind, and the people who might come after.